rafikee/stock_screener/README.md

 *Ensure that you have setup gcloud from the command line and it points to your correct GCP project*

-`gcloud functions deploy exercise --set-env-vars project_id=home-automation-272816 --runtime python39 --trigger-http --allow-unauthenticated`
+`gcloud functions deploy exercise --set-env-vars project_id=xxxxxxx --runtime python39 --trigger-http --allow-unauthenticated`